ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Due to the sequential nature of the update item IDs, a client can long poll a future update that does not yet exist (e.g., the incremental update from 106 to
-107) by constructing the URI for the next edge that will be added, starting from the sequence number of the current last node in the graph to the next sequential node (last node sequence number + 1):
+107) by constructing the URI for the next edge that will be added, starting from the sequence number of the current last node (denoted as end-seq) in the graph to the next sequential node (with the sequence number of end-seq + 1):

     GET /<tips-view-uri>/ug/<end-seq>/<end-seq + 1>

 ## Updates Graph Modification Invariants

-A server MAY change its updates graph (to compact, to add nodes, etc.), but it MUST ensure that any resource state that it makes available is reachable by clients, either directly via a snapshot (that is, relative to 0) or indirectly by requesting an earlier snapshot and a contiguous set of incremental updates.
+A server may change its updates graph (to compact, to add nodes, etc.), but it must ensure that any resource state that it makes available is reachable by clients, either directly via a snapshot (that is, relative to 0) or indirectly by requesting an earlier snapshot and a contiguous set of incremental updates.
 Additionally,